 Top Tips to Improve Your Action and Sports Photography

-With the Rio Olympics in full flow, we thought we would give you a few sporting ideas to help improve your action and sports photography.
+With the World Cup in full flow, we thought we would give you a few sporting ideas to help improve your action and sports photography.

-Here at iPhotography™ we will give you plenty of handy hints and and tips to help you perfect your shutter speed techniques to ensure you don’t miss the action during this huge sporting season.
+Here at iPhotography™ we will give you plenty of handy hints and tips to help you perfect your shutter speed techniques because you don’t want miss the action during this huge sporting season.

-Usually in sporting situations indoor arenas are well lit with strobe lighting, so the area is bright; after all, they want to ensure the audience has the best view possible.
-Outdoor arenas rely on natural light; this is where photography can become difficult, especially if the sun is glaringly bright or it’s a dull day.
+Usually in sporting situations, indoor arenas are well lit with fluorescent lighting, so the area is bright; after all, they want to ensure the audience has the best view possible.
+On the other hand, outdoor arenas rely on natural light.
+This is where action and sports photography can become difficult, especially if the sun is glaringly bright or it’s a dull day.
 You have no control over the elements, so it’s important to understand how to use your ISO and other camera settings.

 Remember: Before attending events, check whether you are allowed to use your camera; some places even have the authority to confiscate your camera equipment before you enter!

-Most of you will have experienced the frustrations of bad lighting at some point within your photography.
+Most of you will have experienced the frustrations of bad lighting at some point, especially when it comes to action and sports photography.
 Sometimes you just can’t get your shutter speed fast enough to capture a nice, sharp image.
-Occasionally you may have been faced with such bright conditions that you can’t capture the motion blur you desire.
-Both of these situations are common and you can use your ISO to assist with these issues.
+Occasionally you may have been faced with such bright conditions that you can’t capture the sharpness you desire.
+However, both of these situations are common but luckily you can use your ISO to assist with these issues.

 Raising the ISO on your camera will allow you to shoot using a faster shutter speed, giving you a better chance of a successful action shot.
-This makes the sensor more sensitive to light and enables you to use a faster shutter speed.
+As a result, the sensor will become more sensitive to light and therefore enable you to use a faster shutter speed.

 Lowering the ISO will enable you to slow the shutter speed of your camera (if needed) and make the camera less sensitive to light; therefore, if you are shooting in very bright conditions, it will enable you to have more control over the shutter speed you wish to use.